ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/D.rst

 unfriendly responses in short order to a single posting, they are sometimes said to “dogpile” or “dogpile on” the person to whom they're responding.
-For example, when a religious missionary posts a simplistic appeal to ``alt.atheism``, he can expect to be dogpiled.
+For example, when a religious missionary posts a simplistic appeal to "alt.atheism", he can expect to be dogpiled.
 It has been suggested that this derives from U.S. football slang for a tackle involving three or more people; among hackers, it seems at least as likely to derive from an ‘autobiographical’ Bugs Bunny cartoon in which